Emergency (1962 film)

 Emergency is a 1962 British second feature ('B') drama film directed by Francis Searle and starring Glyn Houston, Zena Walker and Dermot Walsh.
 It was written by Don Nicholl, Jim O'Connolly, Lewis Gilbert and Vernon Harris.

 Plot

-A small girl is hit by a truck and urgently needs a blood transfusion for a life-saving operation.
-Her blood group is extremely rare, and the Police locate the only three possible donors: an imprisoned murderer awaiting execution, a treasonous atomic scientist, and a soccer player about to play a crucial match.
+A small girl is hit by a lorry and urgently needs a blood transfusion for a life-saving operation.
+Her blood group is extremely rare, and the Police locate the only three possible donors: an imprisoned murderer awaiting execution, a treasonous atomic scientist, and a football player about to play a crucial match.